corei5/L3S-Hackathon-ORKG/README.md

 # L3S-Hackathon-ORKG

+Welcome to the L3S-Hackathon-ORKG repository!
+This repository is dedicated to our collaborative efforts during the L3S Hackathon (for ORKG), where we will explore and leverage the Open Research Knowledge Graph (ORKG) to address pressing challenges in scholarly knowledge extraction and natural language processing.

+In this repository, you'll find various resources, links, and code snippets to help you get started.
+The repo is structured follows :

 ## ChatGPT.csv

  - This file must be utilized and submitted when extracting knowledge using ChatGPT.
 Your kind support will help us to extract scholarly knowledge properly using LLMs in the future.